Interview Skills

 One of the most valuable things a job posting can do is provide clues as to what the specific questions will be in the interview.
 As noted at the start of this module, employers conduct interviews to confirm 3 things:

-Based solely on information from the job posting, it’s likely that you’ll be able to predict some of the topics that will be addressed during the interview.
-Below, you’ll see a number of quotes from the above posting.
+Below, you will see a number of quotes from the above posting.
 Before clicking them open to see what the likely question or topic is, see if you can guess them yourself.

-Once you have determined the questions that will most likely be asked, you’ll be able to prepare your answers to interview questions in advance!
+Once you have determined the questions that will most likely be asked, you will be able to prepare your answers to interview questions in advance!
 That way, when the time comes for the interview,

 Using the STAR framework